Be the first one to learn about service and product updates.

 - Abandoning anesthetics during experiments and training;

-- Fast ramp-up to experiments and high stability of recordings due to efficient stress reduction;
+- The fast ramp-up to experiments and high stability of recordings due to efficient stress reduction;

 - Access to lateral parts of the brain enabled by clamp rotation (requires tilting objective for imaging);

-- Ability to study place cells (in a donut-maze with circumference of approx. 1 meter).
+- Ability to study place cells (in a donut-maze with a circumference of approx. 1 meter).

 In addition, the tracking device gives you these advantages:

 - Tracking animal’s locomotion with high spatial and temporal resolution;